l7mp/stunner/README.md

      listeners:
        - name: udp-listener
          port: 3478
-         protocol: UDP
+         protocol: TURN-UDP
    EOF
    ```

 1. The final step is to tell STUNner what to do with the client connections received on the
    Gateway.
 This occurs by attaching a
    [UDPRoute](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io/v1alpha2.UDPRoute)
-   resource to the Gateway and specifying the target service in the `backendRef`.
-A UDPRoute can be
-   attached to any Gateway by setting the `parentRef` to the Gateway's name, there is just one
+   resource to the Gateway by setting the `parentRef` to the Gateway's name and specifying the
+   target service in the `backendRef`.
+By default attaching an UDPRoute to a Gateway will succeed
-   rule: the Gateway and the UDPRoute must both live in the same Kubernetes namespace.
+   only if both live in the same namespace; see
+   [here](https://gateway-api.sigs.k8s.io/guides/multiple-ns) for more info on cross-namespace
+   routing.

    The below UDPRoute will configure STUNner to [route client
    connections](/docs/GATEWAY.md#udproute) received on the Gateway called `udp-gateway` to the